martin-ockajak/automorph/README.md

 # Quickstart

-Exposing and invoking remote JSON-RPC API over HTTP.
+Exposing and invoking a JSON-RPC API using HTTP as transport protocol.

 ## Build